Non-Resident Crewmembers FAQ

 Q. Are there any exceptions where I won’t have to have taxes withheld?

 A. Yes there are exceptions.
 Taxes are not required to be withheld while the vessel is cruising outside United States territorial water.
-Also in many cases if you are a resident filer in your country of citizenship there may be a tax treaty between your country and the United States.
+Also in many cases if you are a resident filer in another country there may be tax treaty benefits available.
 Many tax treaties permit nonresidents to work inside the United States for less than 183 days without the vessel being required to withhold tax.
-The catch is in many cases you MUST be a resident filer and file taxes as a resident in your own country, if you are not a resident filer you will not qualify for tax treaty benefits.
+The catch is in many cases you MUST be a resident filer and file taxes as a resident of another country, if you are not a resident filer you will not qualify for tax treaty benefits.

 Q. I have worked on foreign flagged vessels my entire career and I have never had taxes withheld from my salary, why now?

 A. Times are changing, for the most part the yachting industry has remained relatively untouched by US taxing authorities, this has fostered a sense of complacency among owners.
 The IRS has increased international enforcement budget by 25% and audits are coming.